 - prevents the claimant from working at any of their past jobs or any other job, given their education, age, and skills.

-Another important rule to qualify for SSDI or SSI is that the claimant’s medical disability must have lasted, or can be expected to last, for at least one year.
-For more information, see our article on meeting the medical requirements for disability.
+Another requirement to qualify for SSDI or SSI is that the claimant’s medical disability must have lasted, or can be expected to last, for at least one year.
+For more information, see our article on the definition of disability and the one-year rule.

 Financial Issues in SSDI and SSI Claims

-If a claimant is earning a certain amount of money per month in employment, then he or she may be considered to be gainfully employed not eligible for benefits.
+If a claimant earns a certain amount of money per month in employment, they may be considered gainfully employed and not eligible for benefits.
 To learn what amount the Social Security Administration considers “substantial gainful activity” (SGA), see our article on the SGA earnings limits for disability.